hinha/httpcache/README.md

 # Inject-able HTTP cache in Golang
- Just inject the cache to the HTTP client, this will integrate with cache (Redis)
+ Just inject the cache to HTTP client, this will integrate with cache (Redis)

 ## Quickstart